panva/node-oidc-provider/docs/README.md

 ### enabledJWA.idTokenSigningAlgValues

-JWA algorithms the provider supports to sign ID Tokens with
+JWS "alg" Algorithm values the provider supports to sign ID Tokens with.